skbormann/stata-tools/sgpv/README.md

 ### General
 General remarks if updates come in larger "packages".
+* 27.12.2020:
+  * Made the syntax of most commands more Stata like and less R-like.
+Removed several options and replaced by them with default settings.
+  * Certification scripts for each command are now available but not part of the package distribution.
+For now only the accuracy of the results is tested but later tests for input errors might be added.

 * 17.05.2020:
   * Changed type of returned results from macro to scalar to be more inline with standard practises for the commands __fdrisk__ and __sgpower__
   * Various additional input checks for __sgpvalue__ and __sgpv__